telerik/winforms-docs/knowledge-base/tutorial-custom-theme-component.md

 ![tutorial-custom-theme-component 005](images/tutorial-custom-theme-component005.png)

 4\.
 Build the entire application.
 The theme component will be available in the toolbox.
-You will be able to drag this component to the forms in all the projects in you solution which will load the corresponding theme.
+You will be able to drag this component to the forms in all the projects in your solution which will load the corresponding theme.

 ![tutorial-custom-theme-component 006](images/tutorial-custom-theme-component006.png)